-These commands must be entered at the command prompt and will cause the PicoMite firmware to restart.
-This has the side effect of disconnecting the USB console interface which will need to be reconnected.
+This must be entered at the command prompt and will cause the firmware to restart and disconnect the USB console interface, which will need to be reconnected.

 When the PicoMite firmware is restarted MMBasic will automatically initialise the touch controller.
 To verify the configuration, you can use the command OPTION LIST to list all options that have been set including the configuration of the display panel and touch.